kannanb2745/Virus-detection-via-CLI/README.md

 In our project, the purpose of penetration testing (pen-testing) is to comprehensively assess the security posture by actively examining the computer file or folder paths to identify and describe any existing malware.
 Pentesting involves simulating real-world cyberattacks to evaluate the effectiveness of security measures and to uncover vulnerabilities that could potentially be exploited by malicious actors.
 By specifically focusing on malware detection within the designated file or folder paths, penetration testing aims to provide a detailed analysis of the system's resilience against malicious threats, enabling informed decisions for strengthening overall security measures and minimizing potential risks.

 ## **Preventing**
 Malware protection encompasses a multifaceted strategy to safeguard computer systems against malicious software.
 This involves deploying advanced antivirus and anti-malware solutions, utilizing firewalls for network security, implementing email filtering to thwart phishing attempts, and ensuring regular updates and patch management to address vulnerabilities.
-User education plays a crucial role in promoting safe online practices, while behavioral analysis and sandboxing technologies help identify and block suspicious activities in real-time.
+User education plays a crucial role in promoting safe online practices, while behavioral analysis and sandboxing technologies help identify and block suspicious activities in real time.
 Additionally, endpoint security, backup procedures, and recovery plans contribute to a comprehensive defense, collectively reducing the risk of malware infections and mitigating potential impacts on data and systems.

 ## **Scanning**
 In our project, the malware scanning tool serves the purpose of assessing the extent of malware attacks within a designated path or folder.
 This tool systematically examines files and directories to identify and quantify the presence of malicious software.
 By providing a quantitative measure of the number of malware instances in the specified location, the scanning tool contributes valuable insights into the security status of the system, facilitating targeted remediation efforts and enhancing overall cybersecurity measures.